-Avast sold data to third parties
+Avast sold data to third-parties

-In actual fact, users could indicate in their settings whether or not they wanted to participate in this data collection.
+Users could indicate in their settings whether or not they wanted to participate in this data collection.
 Yet many Avast users were unaware that this data was subsequently being sold and unknowingly opted in.
 In other words, Avast was not transparent about the process and did not sufficiently monitor user privacy.